 Looking back, why did couples experience more twins from fertility treatment?

-Dr. Devine tells US News that until recently fertility experts were more limited in their ability to examine the quality of embryos created during the in vitro fertilization (IVF) process.
-Determining which embryo(s) were best to transfer was done according to their rate of development and morphologic characteristics alone, and only over the course of the first two to three days of their development.
+Dr. Devine tells US News that until recently, fertility experts were more limited in their ability to examine the quality of embryos created during the in vitro fertilization (IVF) process.
+Determining which embryo(s) were best to transfer was done according to their rate of development and morphologic characteristics alone, and usually only over the course of the first two to three days of their development.

 However, in recent years, improvement in embryo culture techniques have greatly improved our ability to observe and assess embryo growth and development for longer duration in the IVF lab.
 In addition, we now have the ability to do genetic testing on embryos to select a chromosomally normal embryo for transfer.
 If there are additional high-quality embryo(s), we can store them for the future.
 Prior to the advent of these technologies, it was difficult to select a single embryo with a high probability of implanting in a woman’s uterus and resulting in a healthy baby.